czembower/vault-auditor/README.md

 values should be reasonable under most circumstances, but if there is concern for cluster stability, limiting the requests per second with `rateLimit` should provide all of the controls needed.

+## Target Engine

+Depending on the number of secrets in the the cluster it may be beneficial to target a specific secrets engine.
+This configuration option is only applicable for KV engines, and when the `listSecrets` option is set.